 Frequently asked questions about the Temporary Protection Directive for you from Ukraine

-On this page you will find frequently asked questions about the Temporary Protection Directive for you who come from Ukraine.
+On this page you will find frequently asked questions about the Temporary Protection Directive for you who have fled the war in Ukraine.

 This information is available in Ukrainian and Russian.
 Click on the “Other languages” button above to change the language.